guastallaigor/vue-tiez/.github/CONTRIBUTING.md

 ```

 ### Jest
-Before making the PR, if you changed or added something that needs to be tested, please make the tests inside the `tests/unit` folder.
+Before making the PR, if you changed or added something that needs to be tested, please make the tests inside the `tests/unit` folder

 To run the tests, you can use the next command